bits - Man Page

 Description

-The bits utility converts bit masks into various formats.
-It supports combining multiple masks together using bitwise operations.
+The bits utility converts between bit masks and bit lists.
+It supports combining multiple masks or lists using bitwise operations.

 Positional Arguments

-By default all groups will be OR’ed together.
-If a group has one of the following prefixes, it will be combined with the resulting mask using a different binary operation:
+By default, all groups will be OR’ed together.
+If a group has one of the prefixes &, ^, or ~, it will be combined with the resulting mask using a different binary operation:

 The group will be combined with a binary AND operation.
-I.e. all bits that are set to 1 in the group AND the combined groups so far will be preserved to 1.
+That is: all bits that are set to 1 in the group AND in the combined groups so far will be preserved as 1.
 All other bits will be reset to 0.

 The group will be combined with a binary XOR operation.
-I.e. all bits that are set to 1 in the group AND to 0 the combined groups so far (or the other way around) will be set to 1.
-Bits that are both to 1 or both to 0 will be reset to 0.
+That is: all bits that are set to 1 in the group AND to 0 in the combined groups so far (or the other way around) will be set to 1.
+Bits that are set both to 1 or both to 0 will be reset to 0.

 All bits set to 1 in the group will be cleared (reset to 0) in the combined groups so far.